 This course will introduce you to the fundamental theory and practices of therapeutic massage.
 Gain an insight into how massage can alleviate stress and promote relaxation and healing through touch.
-An excellent introduction for those of you wishing to develop a new skill or follow on to accredited courses such as ITEC Level 3 Massage Diploma or ITEC Level 3 Complementary therapies Diploma.
+An excellent introduction for those wishing to develop a new skill or progress on to accredited courses such as ITEC Level 3 Massage Diploma or ITEC Level 3 Complementary Therapies Diploma.
 Please note this is an open access course, both men and women may participate.

 What will we cover?